An official website of the United States government

 People who use dip, chew, and snuff increase their risk for developing cancers of the lip, tongue, and mouth.
 VA has the tools to treat smokeless tobacco use and can help Veterans build a plan to quit for good.
 Quitting smokeless tobacco is not easy, but VA can help you quit.
 The best approach to quitting tobacco is to:

-The Great American Spit Out is on February 21, 2019, and is the perfect time for Veterans to take steps toward quitting smokeless tobacco and starting a tobacco-free journey.
+The Great American Spit Out was on February 20, 2020, and is the perfect time for Veterans to take steps toward quitting smokeless tobacco and starting a tobacco-free journey.
 If you've thought about quitting smokeless tobacco but haven't picked a date, or if you've tried before and are ready to make the change for good, now's the time.

 It's important to remember that dip and chewing tobacco have more nicotine than cigarettes, which could lead to a stronger addiction.
 Compared with smoking tobacco, dipping or chewing tobacco causes a slower rise in the blood nicotine level, which remains higher for a longer period.
 Quitting smokeless tobacco is hard.
 But it helps if you have a plan.
 VA has some resources to help you quit.